hapax/hapax.github.io/assets/minimal-networks.md

 so cannot reduce the area.
 To use
 [Scott Aaaronson's analogy](https://www.scottaaronson.com/papers/npcomplete.pdf),
-it is like a rock tumbling down a mountain, but getting stuck in a crevasse.
+it's like a rock tumbling down a mountain, but getting stuck in a crevasse.
-It does not fall all the way to the bottom --- the true minimum --- but gets stuck in a local minimum instead.
+It doesn't fall all the way to the bottom --- the true minimum --- but gets stuck in a local minimum instead.

 So, globally the bubbles need not be a Steiner tree.